top of page

 So how does Philip Pullman create dæmons with his storytelling in Northern Lights?

 Dæmons are a creation of storytelling.
 That might sound like an obvious statement: of course they are, they are an entirely invented idea expressed in a novel.
 But Pullman is unusually skilled at using the tools of the narrative to create and explore an idea.
-When I say dæmons are made of storytelling I mean it in the sense that David Hockney’s dogs are made of paint or the emotions a song evokes in the listener are made of notes.
+When I say dæmons are made of storytelling I mean it in the sense that David Hockney’s dogs are made of paint or the emotions that a song evokes in the listener are made of notes.
 The idea and the storytelling of dæmons are inextricable.

 Pullman's medium is the words of the story, so they are worth looking at in some detail.